bootlin/training-materials/slides/security-ab-updates/security-ab-updates.typ

 - RAUC will use U-Boot's environment to affect boot order
   - `BOOT_ORDER`: Names of all slots, in order of priority
   - `BOOT_<slot_name>_LEFT`: remaining boot attempts for the slot
+  - When using secure boot, u-boot environment should be protected using `CONFIG_ENV_WRITEABLE_LIST`

 - The environments variables will be read and set by a boot script
   - RAUC includes an